chipbaber/pythonplay/README.md

 # pythonplay
-Experiments and learning in Python for a Java developer
+Experiments and learning in Python for a Java developer.